ikelaiah/argparser-fp/docs/ArgParser.md

 - **Double-dash (`--`) and leftovers**
   - `ParseCommandLine` now supports a `--` separator.
 Tokens after `--` are not parsed as options and are returned via the `Leftovers` property so callers can forward them to subcommands or handle them specially.

+### Tokenizer extraction (v0.4.0)

+To make normalization logic easier to test and maintain, tokenization has been extracted into `ArgTokenizer.pas` (v0.4.0).
+The tokenizer produces a small token array that the parser consumes.
+Focused unit tests (`tests/ArgTokenizer.Test.pas`) validate common token shapes such as `--name=value`, positional tokens, and preservation of raw tokens for edge-case handling.

 - **PowerShell compatibility**
   - Some shells (notably PowerShell) can split concatenated short string values such as `-finput.txt` into two tokens: `-finput` and `.txt`.
   - The parser detects this for string options and reattaches the following token if it begins with `.`.
 Example: